voxel51/fiftyone/docs/source/teams/installation.rst

     during the onboarding process.

-    This page focuses on SDK installation for technical users that wish to interact with their team's dataests via Python.
+    This page focuses on SDK installation for technical users that wish to interact with their team's datasets via Python.

 .. _teams-python-sdk: